The Quantum Decoding Problem : Tight Achievability Bounds and Application to Regev's Reduction: Introduction

 \paragraph{Achievability result for random linear codes.} This turns out to be the case and the fact that random linear codes achieve the Holevo capacity of this c-q channel basically comes from the fact that the supremum in \eqref{eq:Holevo} is attained for a uniform distribution $p_\alpha$, \ie\ the Holevo capacity $C_\chi$ of this c-q channel is nothing but the symmetric Holevo capacity of the channel that is

 It turns out in our case that the optimal decoding strategy for linear codes (meaning here the one that maximizes the average probability of success) is given by the Pretty Good Measurement (PGM) which is a generic measurement for quantum state discrimination.
 This measurement was already studied in~\cite{CT24} in the case $f$ corresponded to a $q$-ary symmetric channel.
 We generalize this result to treat the case of a general function $f$ which shows that the Holevo capacity of this channel is indeed attained by linear codes \begin{restatable}{theorem}{tractability} Let $q \ge 2$ be a prime power, $R \in (0,1)$ and $g : \F_q \rightarrow \mathbb{C}$ such that $\norm{g}_2 = 1$.
-If $R < H_q(|\fg|^2)$ then there exists a quantum algorithm that solves $\QDP(q,n,\lfloor Rn \rfloor, g^{\otimes n})$ with probability $1 - \negl(n)$. \end{restatable}
+If $R < H_q(|\fg|^2)$ then there exists a quantum algorithm that solves $\QDP(q,n,\lfloor Rn \rfloor, g^{\otimes n})$ with probability $1 - \negl(n)$. \end{restatable} This theorem applies to a memoryless channel, but it turns out that a more general result is true which applies to more general noise models, namely Theorem \ref{thm:general} and Theorem \ref{thm:achievability} is only a corollary of this more general result.

 \paragraph{Non-achievability result in the general case.} The fact that the Holevo capacity of the c-q channel is equal to $H_q(|\fg|^2)$ already shows that this achievability result is really tight and that it holds in a more general setting: it does not need the generator matrix of the linear code to be chosen uniformly at random, it does not even need the code to be linear.
-To state this impossibility result, we are going to define a more general QDP problem and will overload the notation as follows \begin{problem}[Quantum Decoding Problem $\text{QDP}(\CC, f)$] Take a subset $\CC$ of $\F_q^n$ and $f : \F_q^n \rightarrow \mathbb{C}$ so that $\norm{f}_2 = 1$.
+To state this impossibility result, we are going to define a more general QDP problem and will overload the notation as follows \begin{problem}[quantum decoding problem $\text{QDP}(\CC, f)$] Take a subset $\CC$ of $\F_q^n$ and $f : \F_q^n \rightarrow \mathbb{C}$ so that $\norm{f}_2 = 1$.
 We choose a codeword $\cv$ uniformly at random in $\CC$ and let $\ket{\psi_\cv} = \sum_{\ev \in \Fqn}f(\ev)\ket{\cv+\ev}$.
 Given $(\CC, \ket{\psi_\cv})$, the goal is to recover $\cv$. \end{problem}

 This problem is more general than the previous one and even in this case if we choose the code in the best possible way we can not avoid the following non-achievability result. \begin{restatable}{theorem}{intractability} Let $g : \F_q \rightarrow \mathbb{C}$ with $\norm{g}_2 = 1$.
 Let $R$ be a fixed constant in $(0,1)$ such that $R > H_q(|\fg|^2)$.
 For any quantum algorithm and any code $\CC$ with $q^{Rn}$ codewords the probability $\psucc$ to solve $\QDP(\CC,g^{\otimes n})$ satisfies